JesseMath/Fun_Stuff/README.md

 # Fun_Stuff
-Random programming projects, done for fun
+Random programming projects and general mathematical puzzles.
+All done for fun.